Intercoin/CommunityCoinContract/docs/contracts/CommunityCoinFactory.md

 # CommunityCoinFactory

-This it factory contract.<br>Provide a functionality to create CommunityCoin
+This is factory contract.<br>Provide a functionality to create CommunityCoin

 # Overview